On the Optimization and Stability of Sectorized Wireless Networks: Evaluation

 \textbf{Bipartiteness \& Speed-up}.
 Next, we validate experimentally Theorem~\ref{thm:speedup}.
-In the previous section, we verified the capacity increase that the even homogeneous sectorization introduce to the network.
+In the previous section, we verified the capacity increase that the Even Homogeneous Sectorization introduce to the network.
 However, in Section~\ref{sec:bipartite}, we proved that the auxiliary graph becomes bipartite, something that introduces speedup in the dynamic routing schemes.
-To validate this without using very sophisticated algorithms for the problem of maximum weighted matchings in bipartite graphs (e.g.,~\cite{schrijver2003combinatorial}) we use Python's NetworkX library~\cite{hagberg2008exploring}, which includes a different function for finding maximum weighted matchings in bipartite graphs.
-The difference with the maximum weighted matching algorithm used is that it produces a complete graph and solve instead the assignment problem.
-Although this is not as efficient as other recently developed algorithms, we indeed notice better performance in the dynamic routing of the network.
+To validate this without using very sophisticated algorithms for the problem of maximum weighted matchings in bipartite graphs (e.g.,~\cite{schrijver2003combinatorial}) we use Python's NetworkX library~\cite{hagberg2008exploring}.
+This library provides a distinct function for identifying maximum weighted matchings in bipartite graphs, differing from the algorithm for non-bipartite graphs by generating a complete graph and addressing the assignment problem instead.
+Despite not being as efficient as more recent algorithms, we observe an improvement in the network's dynamic routing performance using this method.

 Specifically, in Fig.~\ref{fig:eval-bipartite-time} we plot the cumulative time needed to calculate the max-weight up until a given time slot.
 That is, in a time slot $t$ we plot the time the max-weight operations took cumulatively for time slots $1,2,\cdots,t$.
 For fairness, for every sectorization technique we set the network to receive arrival rate close to the boundary of the corresponding capacity region (see previous section).
-Note, that Theorem~\ref{thm:speedup}, let us manipulate the auxiliary graph as bipartite and decrease the time needed for the computations by a factor of $2.34$ compared to the unsectorized case at time-slot $200,000$ (when the systems got stable).
-Essentially, although we increase the capacity region by a factor of approximately $1.67$ and we make the connectivity graph more complex, we can decrease the time needed for the scheduling/routing operation by a factor of $2.34$.
-The corresponding factor compared to the dynamic sectorization is $3.39$.
+Therefore, the Even Homogeneous Sectorization case will be burdened with arrival rate that is $1.67$ times greater than the unsectorized case.
+Nevertheless, note from the figure that with the Even Homogeneous Sectorization we decrease the time needed for the computations by a factor of $2.34$ compared to the unsectorized case at time-slot $200,000$.
+Essentially, in other words, although we increase the capacity region by a factor of approximately $1.67$ and we make the connectivity graph more complex, we can decrease the time needed for the scheduling/routing operation by a factor of $2.34$.
+The corresponding factors compared to the opportunistic dynamic sectorization is $3.39$, and to the throughput optimal is $34$.
 These ratios can be further increased with more sectors since, as proved, with sufficient distributed computing power, the more we sectorize the network, the more we decrease the time needed for its stabilization.